Signal Analysis based on Complex Wavelet Signs: Discretization and numerical experiments

-for all signature wavelets $\kappa.$ \end{proposition} \begin{proof} Let $\kappa$ be a signature wavelet.
-Since $\sigma f (b)$ is non-zero, the sequence $ \{ \sign {\ps{f, \complexwvlt_{a_j,b}}} \}_{j\in \N}$ is convergent.
+\end{proposition} \begin{proof} Let $\kappa$ be a signature wavelet.
+As $\sigma f (b)$ is non-zero, the sequence $ \{ \sign {\ps{f, \complexwvlt_{a_j,b}}} \}_{j\in \N}$ is convergent.
 We observe that the limit in \eqref{eq:cesaro_limit} is the Cesàro sum of this sequence.
-The claim follows from the fact that, for a convergent sequence, its Cesàro sequence converges to the same limit, cf. \cite[Chapter 5.7]{hardy1949divergent}. \end{proof} \autoref{lem:cesaro_limit} suggests the Cesàro limit \eqref{eq:cesaro_limit} as an alternative to computing a non-zero signature $\sigma f(b).$ Note that $\sigma f(b)$ is of modulus $1$ and so is the Cesàro limit \eqref{eq:cesaro_limit}.
-Furthermore, the elements of the Cesàro sequence
+The claim follows from the fact that, for a convergent sequence, its Cesàro sequence converges to the same limit, cf. \cite[Chapter 5.7]{hardy1949divergent}. \end{proof}

-are not necessarily of modulus one, but their moduli converge to $1$ as $N$ goes to infinity.
-This observation motivates the following procedure for the numerical estimation of the signature.